Tohzt/React-Django_Test/README.md

 - **Easy Theming**: Dark mode and future themes easily implemented
 - **Scalable Architecture**: New components follow established patterns
 - **Performance Optimized**: CSS custom properties for efficient updates

+## ⚠️ Note on Constants

+The `frontend/src/utils/constants.js` file contains many references to features that are not currently implemented:

+**Currently Implemented:**

+- User authentication (login/register/logout)
+- Posts and comments system
+- User profiles with avatars
+- Dark mode support

+**Referenced but Not Implemented:**

+- "Game-U Platform" branding (app is actually a social media platform)
+- User roles (student, instructor, admin) and role-based permissions
+- Course management features
+- Project management features
+- File upload system (only avatars work)
+- Pagination system
+- Notification system
+- Advanced search functionality
+- Admin panel routes

+The constants file appears to be designed for a future educational gaming platform, but the current application is a Reddit-style social media platform focused on posts and discussions.

 ## 🛠️ Development Tips